nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 We send this to the uploading peer at the beginning of a 'F' connection, to tell them how many bytes of the file we've previously downloaded.
 If nothing was downloaded, the offset is 0.

+Note that the offset is intended for resuming previous file downloads, not downloading specific chunks of a file.
+Attempting to retrofit such functionality is a bad idea for several reasons:

+1. The protocol doesn't support hashing of file chunks for verification.
+2. Every download request occupies an upload slot, causing congestion if small chunks are requested from many users at once.
+3. Aborting an incomplete file transfer makes it appear as failed on the uploader's end, resulting in confusion.

 Note that Soulseek NS fails to read the size of an incomplete download if more than 2 GB of the file has been downloaded, and the download is resumed.
 In